jannatulhashi/deep-learning-challenge/README.md

      - Use different activation functions for the hidden layers.
      - Add or reduce the number of epochs to the training regimen.

-1: I''ll create a new Google Colab file and name it **AlphabetSoupCharity_Optimization.ipynb**.
+1: I'll create a new Google Colab file and name it **AlphabetSoupCharity_Optimization.ipynb**.

 2: Import my dependencies and read in the **charity_data.csv** to a Pandas DataFrame.